-PUSH FACTORS - factors that KEY INGREDIENTS PULL FACTORS - Factors that push an individual/ make an individual vulnerable to extremist messages Teacher confidence in many cases it will be the use of existing teaching skills and methods which may well be the most effective abbroach.
-From prison settings, staff who are more confident in their draw-young people into extremist messages Lack of excitement; frustration abilities tend to perform much better even though they have not received specialist training Charismatic/confident individuals (recruiters) k of sense of achievement - seen as Teacher attitudes and behaviours nificant. 'lack of purpose' // Confidence in Willingness to admit you don't know Motworkey of belonging future, life goals.
-Acknowledging controversial issues exist Networks/serise of belonging ack of an outlet for views Awareness that I have a role to play page in Vacual oddes or Willingness to turn to others for help when you don't know about something Broader community views which enable or do not aps in knowledge or iderstanding of Islam - both Specific knowledge: oppose extremism. ung people and their irents Understanding other cultures and religions as well as alternative values and beliefs (whilst being careful to avoid 'othering') Sense of injustice Knowledge of an alternative values framework Teaching practice/pedagogy: Persuasive, clear messages.
-Evoloiting knowledge gang Actual or perceived humiliating experiences, (including bullying, racial Boosting critical thinking (seeing through propaganda, singular messages etc) 0.25 iscrimination as well as perceived humiliating xperiences.
-Perhaps linked closely to sense of Helping to see multiple perspectives justice) Using multiple resources/methods Fycusion - lack Embedding or sustaining dialogue following specialist interventions. of belonging to Enabling students to tackle difficult issues. peer or community • Linking school work to the wider community · networks, associations etc. Drawing evidence from across the curriculum w the line: factors that are out of scope of this Developing in young people a sense of multiple identities, help young people become aware of, and comfortable with, multiple personal identity Disaffection with Other factors Sense of dignity and importance and loyalty Support from senior leaders Exciting (non-teaching) activities. sruptive nome life.
-Pupil support processes Sense of purpose in life •
+PUSH FACTORS - factors that KEY INGREDIENTS PULL FACTORS - Factors that push an individual/ make an individual vulnerable to extremist messanes.
+Teacher confidence in many cases it will be the use of existing teaching skills and methods which may well be the most effective drawyoung people into extremist messages approach.
+From prison settings, staff who are more confident in their Lack of excitement; frustration received specialist training Charismatic/confident Lack of sense of achievement - seen as Teacher attitudes and behaviours manals (recramers). significant. 'lack of purpose' // Confidence in Willingness to admit you don't know Notworke/conco of holonging the future, life goals.
+Acknowledging controversial issues exist Building to police found with Lack of an outlet for views.
+Awareness that I have a role to play Willingness to turn to others for help when you don't know about something Broader community views Gaps in knowledge or understanding of Islam - both Specific knowledge: oppose extremism. young people and their parents Understanding other cultures and religions as well as alternative values and beliefs (whilst being careful to avoid 'othering') Sense of injustice Knowledge of an alternative values framework · 555 Teaching practice/pedagogy: Persuasive, clear messages.
+Exploiting knowledge gans Actual or perceived humiliating experiences. (including bullying, racial Boosting critical thinking (seeing through propaganda, singular messages etc) 0.55 discrimination as well as perceived humiliating experiences.
+Perhaps linked closely to sense of Helping to see multiple perspectives injustice) Using multiple resources/methods Fycusion - (ack Embedding or sustaining dialogue following specialist interventions. of belonging to Enabling students to tackle difficult issues. peer or networks, Linking school work to the wider community associations etc. Drawing evidence from across the curriculum Below the line: factors that are out of scope of this study Developing in young people a sense of multiple identities. help young people become aware of, and comfortable with, multiple personal identity Disaffection with Other factors Sense of dignity and importance and loyalty Support from senior leaders Exciting (non-teaching) activities.
+Disruptive home life.
+Issues Pupil support processes Sense of purpose in life •